irungundigirigi/todoAppServer/readme.md

 `npm start`

-## Built With
+## Technologies used

-- [Node](https://nodejs.org/en/) - JavaScript runtime built on Chrome's V8 JavaScript engine
-- [Express](https://expressjs.com/) - Node.js web application framework
+This project was created using the following technologies.

+- Express
+- Nodejs
+- PostgreSQL